-When it comes to protecting your body from diseases, antioxidants are your biggest weapons.
-Rosemary oil contains carnosol and myrcene, two chemicals that act as powerful antioxidants and hunt down free radicals that can damage your cells and cause a number of infections and diseases.
+When it comes to protecting your body from diseases, antioxidants are one of your biggest weapons.
+Rosemary oil contains myrcene, a chemical that acts as a powerful antioxidants and hunt down free radicals that can damage your cells and cause a number of infections and diseases.
 Thus, inhaling rosemary oil on a regular basis can help boost your immune system (1).

 2. Is Anti-inflammatory

 Suffering from aches and pains that never seem to go away?
 Then, it’s time you started massaging those areas with rosemary essential oil.
-This oil works as a powerful anti-inflammatory agent as it contains caffeic acid, rosmarinic acid, and α-pinene that work to alleviate swelling and pain (2).
+This oil works as a powerful anti-inflammatory agent as it contains α-pinene that works to alleviate swelling and pain (2).

 3. Promotes Digestion

 This may sound a bit weird to you but rubbing rosemary oil on your stomach and the bottom of your feet can actually aid digestion.
 How, you ask?
 It’s because rosemary oil improves the quality of gastric acid secretion and the volume of bile produced by the liver – two components that are necessary for good digestion.
 Thus, it can help relieve constipation, stomach cramps, bloating, flatulence (yes, I mean farts), and symptoms of dyspepsia (3).

 4. Alleviates Muscle And Joint Pain